almushel/inertHTML/README.md

 By default, inertHTML will quietly replace the contents of existing destination files.
 This behavior can be changed with the following boolean flags:

+* `-r`: Recursively process directories and their contents.
+Ignored if source is a single file.
 * `-n`: No clobber.
 Quietly skips any existing files.
 * `-i`: Interactive mode.
 Asks for confirmation to overwrite each existing file.